Are you looking to evolve your personal brand?

 Video is a tremendously strong format for allowing an audience to connect with you simply because it’s the closest thing to meeting someone.
 If you happen to be a social media natural for Youtube, congratulations; your chances of succeeding will increase.

 Action: Make sure your fans know how you look and sound.
-Let them know what you feel, how you think and react.
+Let them know what you feel and how you think and react.

 Step 6.
 Recruit a Social Media Crew